ShrutiThakur1729/ARGUS/README.md

 ---
 # 📜 License

-This project has been developed for educational, research, and hackathon purposes.
+This project was built for the ET AI Hackathon 2.0 2026.
+All rights reserved.

 ---